 Updates are provided as new information from the Department of Education and insights from the National Association of Student Financial Aid Administrators (NASFAA) are published.

-Flexibility for Title IV aid use granted for the spring 2020 term is now extended to December 31, 2020 per June 16 guidance from the U.S. Department of Education.
+Flexibility for Title IV aid use granted for the spring 2020 term was extended to December 31, 2020 per June 16 guidance from the U.S. Department of Education.